 These quotes are examples of public feedback that demonstrate the views of the Christchurch people.
 There is a strong element of retaining Victoria Square as it was in the past, including historical features, fountains, statues and the natural landscape.
-There are also suggested changes which could be incorporated whilst maintaining the green and relaxing environment.
-These elements have been highlighted within the proposed draft Restoration Plan.
+There are also suggested changes which were incorporated whilst maintaining the green and relaxing environment.
+These elements are highlighted within the Restoration Plan.
 Based on feedback received from the community during the Stage 1 survey, additional suggested features were identified including the need for representation of Māori culture.